-and the internal audit plan are drafted by the Audit Committee and decided on by the Board of Directors.
-The Head of Internal Audit reports administratively to the President and informs the management teams of the business units and other units about audit activities that have been performed.
+tratively to the President and informs the management teams of the business units and other units about audit activities that have been performed.
+The Head of Internal Audit also submits a report to the Audit Committee at each regular Committee meeting.
+Board is performed as part of the quarterly reporting.

 Vattenfall's strategy is well aligned with the UN's Agenda 2030 Sustainable Development Goals and will drive Vattenfall to make an important contribution to the global sustainable development agenda.
-Governing business ethics In 2018 the Board adopted a new Code of Conduct and Integrity, which replaces the previous code of conduct.
-The new Code builds upon the four Vattenfall principles - open, active, positive and safety - and contains a number of rules built on the "think first" approach.
+Governing business ethics Vattenfall's Code of Conduct and Integrity builds upon the four Vattenfall principles - open, active, positive and safety - and contains a number of rules built on the "think first" approach.
 It includes references to the Vattenfall Management System (VMS), which elaborates on these rules.
-The Code has been launched in the whole Group and is available on the intranet in several language versions, corresponding to the countries where Vattenfall has business operations.
+The Code has been communicated throughout the Group and is available on the intranet in several language versions, corresponding to the countries where Vattenfall has business operations.
 Information about the Code is provided in connection with new hiring and training.
-An e-learning programme on application of the Code has also been launched, which will be mandatory for all Vattenfall employees.
-To ensure that the organisation acts in an ethical and non-corrupt manner, Vattenfall requires all employees to take personal responsibility by acting in accordance with the company's ethical guidelines, which are set forth in the Code of Conduct and Integrity as well as in internal instructions.
-Vattenfall believes that competition plays a decisive role for a market to function effec- Three lines of defence Vattenfall applies the "three lines of defence" model, for management and control of risks in general.
+An e-learning programme on application of the Code has also been launched, which is mandatory for all Vattenfall employees.
+To ensure ethical and non-corrupt conduct throughout the organisation, Vattenfall requires all employees to act in accordance with the company's ethical guidelines, which are set forth in the Code of Conduct and Integrity as well as in internal instructions.
+Vattenfall believes that competition plays a decisive role for a market to function effectively and has zero tolerance for bribery and corruption.
+An important step in ensuring this is the training that is conducted within the Vattenfall Integrity Programme, which is described on page 59.
+Vattenfall's employees, consultants, contractors and other stakeholders have the opportunity to report serious improprieties anonymously through a whistleblowing function staffed by locally appointed external ombudsmen (attorneys), if the whistleblower does not want to report internally via the normal reporting channels.
+In 2019 an update of the whistleblowing function was performed, which among other things resulted in a decision to introduce an additional reporting channel (web-based), where the reporter could also choose to remain anonymous.
+The strategy wheel

+Read more about reported incidents in the Annual and Sustainability Report on page 59.
+Ongoing legal processes are described in Note 40 to the consolidated accounts, Contingent liabilities.
+Examples of sustainability initiatives and principles that Vattenfall has aligned itself with or supports are listed on page 168.
+Three lines of defence Vattenfall applies the "three lines of defence" model, for management and control of risks in general.
 The model secures the principle of segregation of duties and includes different roles for risk ownership, control and independent reporting and assurance.
 In particular, it is applied in the internal control of the financial reporting and in the integrity organisation, as described further below.